confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 --- abstract

-This document illustrates a gap analysis that is the output of the Confidential Computing Consortium identifying areas in the IETF WIMSE WG work where the current WIMSE architecture should be extended to accommodate workloads running in Confidential Computing environments.
+This document contains a gap analysis that is the output of the Confidential Computing Consortium identifying areas in the IETF WIMSE WG work where the current WIMSE architecture should be extended to accommodate workloads running in Confidential Computing environments.
 This document outlines high-level requirements for the these extensions and describes a series of use cases.

 --- middle